Address Unknown (2001 film): Reception

 The film was generally well received.
 Kim Ki-duk's direction throughout is excellent.
-His visuals capture the unremitting empty desolation of the villager's surroundings.
+His visuals capture the unremitting empty desolation of the village's surroundings.
 With Seo Jeong-min's cinematography, the picture looks grimy and cold, like it's been dragged across the damp, dirty ground before being processed.
 There's very little in the way of the pretty or picturesque, the colour palette exuding a subdued and murky feel.
 Also, he maintains the heavy sense of metaphor within the piece.
 So often do scenes go on behind closed doors, or are obscured by plastic sheeting, branches or chain-link fences.
 Much of it also unfolds at a distance.
 These characters are trapped in this place, beyond the help of others, whether they know it or not.